2 April 2015

 In 2005, the VG received a renewed mandate from the UNSC concerning its objective, focus, and scope.
 The objective of the VG is to establish an internationally comparable methodology for measuring the constant dollar outputs of the service industries.
 The focus of the VG is to develop concepts, methods, and best practices in the area of services.
 The scope of the VG is centered on producer price indices (PPIs) for services, turnover by products, and classifications.

 The Voorburg Group has contributed over the years to building up and sharing a considerable and growing body of knowledge on Service Sector Statistics.
 It has promoted international cooperation in the development of standards and assisted in resolving statistical and measurement challenges in the Service Sector.
+The Group maintains a permanent website, currently hosted by Statistics Canada, on which all of the Group’s outputs can be found.

 Participants at the last five meetings